-The optimal AHM strategies for midcontinent and western mallards for the 2019-20 hunting season were calculated using: (1) Harvest-management objectives specific to each mallard stock; (2) the 2019-20 regulatory alternatives; and (3) current population models and associated weights.
-Based on "liberal" regulatory alternatives selected for the 2018-19 hunting season, the 2018 Waterfowl Breeding Population and Habitat Survey (WBPHS) results of 9.57 million midcontinent mallards, 3.66 million ponds in Prairie Canada, 1.03 million western mallards observed in Alaska (0.45 million) and the southern Pacific Flyway (0.57 million), the optimal regulatory choice for the three western Flyways is the "liberal" alternative.
-Therefore, we concur with the recommendations of the Mississippi, Central, and Pacific Flyway Councils regarding selection of the "liberal" regulatory alternative for the 2019-20 season and propose to adopt the
+For the 2020-21 hunting season, we evaluated alternative harvest regulations for mid-continent mallards using: (1) A management objective of maximum long-term sustainable harvest; (2) the 2020-21 regulatory alternatives; and (3) current population models and associated weights.
+Based on a liberal regulatory alternative selected for the 2019-20 hunting season, the 2019 survey estimates of 9.73 million midcontinent mallards and 2.86 million ponds in Prairie Canada, the optimal regulation for the Mississippi and Central Flyways is the liberal alternative.
+Therefore, we concur with the recommendations of the Mississippi and Central Flyway Councils regarding selection of the liberal regulatory alternative as described in the October 15, 2019, proposed rule for the 2020-21 season.